 Our charges are payable in accordance with the attached schedule.

-We will issue invoices, for your records, every 28 days in advance, to be paid on receipt.
+We will issue invoices, for your records, on a monthly basis, to be paid via Direct Debit on the 1st of the month as per clause 6.5.

 The following services are included in our standard charges and we will not charge you any additional fees for these: